PeterTKovacs/zold137/README.md

 In our (our predecessors') code, the model is generated from a config file with the machinery of the _maskrcnn-benchmark_ repository.
 The model weigths for the particular model we want to make transfer-learn are loaded.
 Details previously mentioned.

+Obviously, the original model did not use the same classes as we did.
+The reason why the sample training works is because the class IDs of our data form a subset of the original (at least I guess so).

+This means that we will have to rebuild the last stages and transfer-learn them.
+This is not implemented yet, due to lack of time.
+(Setting up the enviromnet was a nightmare, with many modifications in the original Dockerfile.
+Moreover, the codebase is not too-well docmented so I had to explore the whole stuff.
+Finally the resoultion of this annotation business was a real pain-in-the-neck too.)

 ## zold137/datasets